Pet3r1512/DevIniter/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Project structure

+You can check our [project structure](PROJECT_STRUCTURE.md) whenever you want to add new features, improvements or fix bugs.

 ## Top Contributors

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].